-The benefit of ensuring great customer experiences is that 86% of customers are willing to pay more for a better experience.
-They’re also more likely to stay loyal and recommend your business to their friends and family.
-So understanding what your customers think and want is a valuable investment.
+The benefit of ensuring great customer experiences is that most customers are willing to pay more for a better experience.
+They’re also more likely to stay loyal and recommend your business to their inner circles.

 1. Envision a clear and consistent customer experience strategy

-Before you start off down the road of customer experience, you need to know where you’re going.
+Before you start down the road of customer experience, you need to know where you’re going.
 This is why it’s so important to create a clear and consistent vision of what you want your customers to experience.
-If you imagine them excitedly rushing out to greet the courier delivering your goods or opening your email then you know what your strategy needs to be working towards.
+What do you want to be known for?
+And how can you make that happen?

 Often this vision will tie back to your company values to create consistency across all areas of your business.
-It also needs to be clear enough that all team members know it and use it as a guide as to whether their actions and decisions are aligned with the customer experience strategy.
+It also needs to be clear enough that all team members know it and use it as a guide for aligning their actions and decisions with the customer experience strategy.

 2. Know who your customers are to serve them better

-To be able to really understand your customers needs and to ensure they’re having a great customer experience, you need to learn who they are.
-You can do this by creating personas of your average client or clients if you’re serving different segments.
-A women’s shoe shop might appeal to busy Mums with school children, young women entering the workforce and older women looking for comfortable everyday shoes.
+To be able to really understand your customers’ needs and ensure they’re having a great customer experience, you need to learn who they are.
+You can do this by creating personas or customer avatars of your various customer segments.
+What are their pain points?
+Buying obstacles?
+Interests?
+The more you know, the better you can create experiences that truly resonate with them.

 3. Pay attention to customers changing needs

 Customer experience management recognizes that it’s not just customer service at point-of-sale that is important.
 Just like your business, your customers’ needs are constantly changing and evolving.
 As they move through their customer lifecycle, they will need different levels of support from your business, whether that’s pre-purchase research, payment processing or on-going maintenance.